 There are many different forms of charitable trusts.

 Depending on the type, they can reduce your income taxes, give you income during your lifetime, and reduce your taxable estate.

-If you are interested in planned giving, contact the Center.
+Dale Daniels at the Center.
 We will be glad to work with you and your financial and/or tax advisor to help you decide on a planned gift best suited to your goals.